Ferocactus fordii

 Ferocactus fordii is a species of succulent plant in the family Cactaceae, commonly known as Ford's barrel cactus, endemic to the Baja California Peninsula of Mexico.
 It is spherical, growing to 50 cm in diameter, with whitish-grey radial spines and solitary flowers of a deep rose pink, 4 cm in diameter.

 Description

-Ferocactus fordii var. fordii is a relatively small in stature barrel cactus that is usually less than 40 cm tall.
+Ferocactus fordii var. fordii is relatively small in stature barrel cactus that is usually less than 40 cm tall.
 It is characterized by simple, depressed globose to short-cylindric stems with 21 ribs.
 Each areole has around 21 spines, with 4 stout, flattened, and gray-colored central spines arranged in the pattern of a cross.
 The flowers are orchid to rose purple and appear from March to April, and mature into oval fruits that are pink to yellow.